Generating sets of the Jacobson radical of the hyperalgebra of (SL$_2$)$_r$: Preliminaries

 \section{Preliminaries}

+Let $k$ be an algebraically closed field of characteristic $p>0$ and $\mathbb{F}_p$ a finite field of $p$ elements.
 Throughout this paper, all modules for an associative $k$-algebra are assumed to be finite-dimensional left modules.
 For a finite-dimensional (associative) $k$-algebra $R$, let ${\rm rad}R$ be the largest nilpotent two-sided ideal of $R$, which is called the Jacobson radical of $R$.
 For an $R$-module $M$, the $R$-submodule of $M$ consisting of the elements annihilated by ${\rm rad} R$ is denoted by ${\rm soc}_R M$ and called the socle of $M$.
 This is the largest semisimple $R$-submodule of $M$.
 For details, for example, see \cite[ch.
 I. 1]{alperinbook}. \\